Oath of office: Ministers

 All Ministers of the Crown, including the Prime Minister of Canada, must be sworn members of the King's Privy Council for Canada before taking office.
 The Clerk of the Privy Council administers the necessary oaths at Rideau Hall in the presence of the Governor General.
 The first oath taken is always the Oath of Allegiance:

 I, (name), do swear (declare) that I will be faithful and bear true allegiance to His Majesty King Charles the Third, King of Canada, his heirs and successors, so help me God.

 The Oath of Allegiance is followed by the Privy Council Oath:

 I, (name), do solemnly and sincerely swear (declare) that I shall be a true and faithful servant to His Majesty King Charles the Third, as a member of His Majesty’s Privy Council for Canada.
 I will in all things to be treated, debated and resolved in Privy Council, faithfully, honestly and truly declare my mind and my opinion.
 I shall keep secret all matters committed and revealed to me in this capacity, or that shall be secretly treated of in Council.
 Generally, in all things I shall do as a faithful and true servant ought to do for His Majesty.
 So help me God.

 Privy Councillors who are Ministers-designate, including the Prime Minister-designate, become Ministers by taking the Oath of Office, which is administered by the Clerk of the Privy Council at Rideau Hall:

 I, (name), do solemnly and sincerely promise and swear (or declare) that I will truly and faithfully, and to the best of my skill and knowledge, execute the powers and trusts reposed in me as (office), so help me God.

 Ministers who choose to take the oath as an affirmation use declare instead of swear and omit so help me God.
 After leaving Cabinet, former Ministers typically remain Privy Councillors for life, and as such retain the privilege of styling themselves "The Honourable" (or "The Right Honourable," in the case of the Prime Minister), and may use the post-nominals "P.C."

+Chile

+The Constitution requires the president elect to swear or affirm to the Senate chairperson and the assembled Congress:

+[E]l Presidente electo prestará ante el Presidente del Senado, juramento o promesa de desempeñar fielmente el cargo de Presidente de la República, conservar la independencia de la Nación, guardar y hacer guardar la Constitución y las leyes, y de inmediato asumirá sus funciones.